zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Nancy asks Geraldo, “Hey, where have you been?”
 Ger aldo says, “I’ve been in the other courtroom watching the sentencing of that  murderer.”
 A “courtroom” (courtroom) is a large room where what are called “ trials” (trials) and other legal procedures or processes take place.
-A “courtroom” i s a place typically where you will go if you commit a crime and the police find y ou and arrest you – you will have to appear in front of a “judge” (judge).
+A “courtroom” is a place typically where you will go if you commit a crime and the police find y ou and arrest you – you will have to appear in front of a “judge” (judge).
 A jud ge is a person who works for the government, who is in charge of, or who runs, legal  trials and processes that are involved in carrying out the law.

 A “courtroom” is typically found in a place called a “courthouse” (courthouse).
 A courthouse isn’t an actual house that you live in, but is rather a building that is used for housing, if you will, courtrooms and judge s and lawyers who work for the government.
 Geraldo was in a courtroom “watching the sentencing of that murderer,” he says.
 “To sentence” (sentence) as a v erb means to give someone a punishment – usually for the government to assign  or give a punishment to someone who has done something wrong.

 A “murderer” (murderer) is a person who murders – t hat is, kills someone unlawfully – someone who has broken the law by kill ing another person.
 Interestingly, just because you kill another person , you end another person’s life, doesn’t mean that you will be arrested.
-If the othe r person, for example, was trying to kill you and you were defending yourself,  we wouldn’t call you a “murderer” in that case, even though you did kill t he person who tried to kill you.
+If the othe r person, for example, was trying to kill you and you were defending yourself,  we wouldn’t call you a “murderer” in that case, even though you did kill the person who tried to kill you.
 Anyway, Nancy asks Geraldo, “Which murderer?” meani ng which murderer is he talking about.

 Geraldo answers, “The one” – meaning the murderer –  “who failed to get the charges reduced through a plea agreement.”
 There are several expressions there we need to explain.
 Let’s start with the verb  “to fail to get” something.”
 “To fail (fail) to get” something means you don’t get s omething.
 You are not successful at obtaining something.
 The word “charge s” (charges) refers to the things that the government accuses you of.
 For exam ple, if you steal something,